Bruce D. Broussard

 Broussard has participated in business advocacy organizations such as the Business Roundtable, The Business Council, and the American Heart Association CEO Roundtable.
-He is a board member of HP Inc., and a member and previous chair of America's Health Insurance Plans.
+He is currently Interim CEO of HP Inc., and a member and previous chair of America's Health Insurance Plans.
 Broussard was chair of the Trust for the National Mall, a nonprofit philanthropic partner of the National Park Service dedicated to restoring and preserving the National Mall.

 Biography

 Broussard was born in Hamilton, New York, the son of Wilbert and Sandy Broussard.
 His father served in the US Air Force and then spent his career in technology working at several telecommunications companies, requiring the family to move to several different cities, eventually landing in Houston, Texas, where Broussard spent the remainder of his childhood.

 Broussard received a BBA in finance and accounting from the Mays Business School at Texas A&M University, and a Master of Business Administration in finance from the University of Houston.
 He is a certified public accountant.